Adamouization/ASP-Timetable/README.md

 clingo -n 0 asp/timetable.lp asp/test_cases/<test-file>.lp --outf=2 | python Timetable.py
 ```

-You can view the **LANA** documentation on your web browser (generated using SeaLion Exlipse extension).
+You can view the **LANA** documentation on your web browser (generated using SeaLion Eclipse extension).
 To do so, go to the [`documentation`](https://github.com/Adamouization/ASP-Timetable/tree/master/documentation) folder and open the `index.html` file in your web browser.

 ## License
 * see [LICENSE](https://github.com/Adamouization/ASP-Timetable/blob/master/LICENSE) file